brunnopleffken/addictive-community/README.md

 ### Requirements ###

-* Webserver running on any major Operating System with support for PHP;
+* Apache 2 webserver running on any major Operating System;
 * PHP 5.3 or higher;
 * MySQL 5.1 or higher;